Niekłończyca: History

 First references to Niekłończyca (Königsfelde) came from 1750.
-Niekłończyca, known as Königsfelde to its residents while part of Germany from 1815–1945, became part of Poland after the end of World War II and changed its name to the Polish Niekłończyca.
+Niekłończyca, known as Königsfelde to its residents while part of Germany from 1815 to 1945, became part of Poland after the end of World War II and changed its name to the Polish Niekłończyca.

 Below is a time line showing the history of the different administrations that this city has been included in.